 - PAYG withholding tax

-The ATO automatically sends businesses a BAS when it’s time for them to lodge, as long as they’re registered with an Australian business number (ABN) and GST.
-All businesses registered for GST must submit a BAS before the due date.
+The ATO automatically sends businesses a BAS when it’s time to lodge, as long as they are registered with an Australian business number (ABN) and GST.
+All companies registered for GST must submit a BAS before the due date.